Crystyn1912/CODSOFT/README.md

 # Codsoft Internship
 This repository is the archive of all the projects I make as a C++ programming intern at Codsoft.
 This includes:
 <br>
-1. Number guessing game
+Task 1.
+Number guessing game
-2. Simple calculator
+Task 2.
+Simple calculator
-3. Student grading system
-4. Word counter
+Task 4.
+Word counter
-5. Movie ticket booking system
 <br>
 <br>
 Author - Dhriti Mittal